Mantel Clocks For Sale

 See description below for more details.

-Clock Type: Mantle
+Clock Type: British United Mantle

 Length of Wind: Eight days - Spring driven